Krishak15/Barometer-WearOS/README.md

 **Note**: Before using this app, please ensure that your Wear OS device supports the necessary sensors and permissions.

+⚠️ Please note that this version is in **beta** and may contain bugs.

 ## Features

 - **Barometer Data**: Access real-time barometer readings.